Irish people: Genetics

 The key traits of the Irish genome have been borne by people in Ireland since the early Bronze Age, around 4,000 years ago.
 The world's highest frequencies of the R-L21 Y-chromosome haplotype and lactase persistence (the ability to digest milk into adulthood) are found among people in Ireland.

 Haplogroup R1b is the dominant haplogroup among Irish males, reaching a frequency of almost 80%.
 This is also the dominant haplogroup in most of Western Europe.
 R1b-L21 is the dominant sub-clade throughout Ireland, reaching a frequency of 65%.
 This subclade is also dominant in Scotland, Wales and Brittany and descends from a common ancestor who lived in about 2,500 BC.

 Modern Irish people have a small amount of ancestry from the Early European Farmers who lived in Ireland during the Neolithic (New Stone Age).
 Irish people derive most of their ancestry from Western Steppe Herders who originally came from the Pontic–Caspian steppe and arrived in western Europe during the early Bronze Age.

 A recent archaeogenetics study of ancient remains from Ireland found that the older Neolithic farming population was most similar to present-day Sardinians.
-Meanwhile, three Bronze Age men buried on Rathlin Island between 2000–1500 BC were most similar to present-day Irish people.
+Meanwhile, three Bronze Age men buried on Rathlin Island between 2000 and 1500 BC were most similar to present-day Irish people.
 They all belonged to Haplogroup R-L21 and had the gene for lactase persistence.
 This shows strong genetic continuity in Ireland from the Bronze Age to the modern era.